saltstack/salt/doc/topics/conventions/formulas.rst

 a lookup on that table using the ``os_family`` grain (by default) and sets the result to a variable that can be used throughout the formula.

-The ``merge`` keyword specifies the location of a dictionary in Pillar that can be used to override any of the default values in the lookup table.
-If the value exists in Pillar it will take precedence, otherwise ``merge`` will be ignored.
-This is when software or configuration files are installed to non-standard locations, for example when a package is installed manually and not from the upstream repository.

 .. seealso:: :py:func:`grains.filter_by <salt.modules.grains.filter_by>`

 :file:`map.jinja`: